FILTER PHOTO FELLOWSHIP

 In addition to supporting the organizational capacity of the organization, the Fellow will work to support and create public programming for Filter Photo, with an emphasis on sustaining a diversity of voices in contemporary photography.
 Public programming includes workshops, lectures, and community events.
 Under the guidance of the executive director, the Fellow may solicit proposals for programs from the community, in addition to designing their own programs, and will provide administrative support for regularly scheduled programs that occur during their Fellowship.
 Additional learning opportunities include art handling and installation, and program planning for the annual Filter Photo Festival.

 We are looking for applicants with a strong sense of initiative who will use their unique experiences and perspective to influence the development of programming at Filter Photo.
-Compensation includes mentoring with staff and industry professionals (as available), as well as a monthly stipend.
+Compensation includes mentoring with staff and industry professionals (as available), as well as a monthly stipend of $1000 (pre-tax).

-This position is primarily remote but in-person events are also required.
 The Fellow will independently handle tasks with flexible working hours.
-The Fellow is required to attend weekly staff meetings (which can be in-person or remote), as well as assist at in-person and online events and provide support for general gallery operations as needed.
+The Fellow is required to work one shift on-site at the gallery per week, as well as attend weekly staff meetings (which can be in-person or remote).
+They will also assist at in-person and online events and provide support for exhibition installations.
 Fellows report to the executive director.

-The Filter Photo Fellowship is supported in part by The Butzlaff Family Fund.
+The Filter Photo Fellowship is supported by The Butzlaff Family Fund.

 Qualifications & Characteristics: